DrBlury/MazeGame/README.txt

 The arrow keys are used for movement while you can also press space to move the player towards the next item.

 Keep space pressed to auto-complete the maze!
+(Press the AUTO Button in the launcher first to enable this)

 Note:
 You can always resize the window to your liking.